Gophercraft/core/docs/DATAPACK.md

 # What's a datapack?

-Datapacks are Gophercraft's method for loading data.
-They fulfil

 All datapacks are essentially folders containing text files.
 The folder can be archived as a ZIP, but if so it must use forward-slashes '/'.

 The most important datapacks are **Base Datapacks.** These are extracted from a game content archive using the Gophercraft Wizard.

-The base datapack !db.zip contains fundamental information about a game client.
+The base datapack `!db.zip` contains fundamental information about a game client.
 Without this you won't get very far.
 It is a relatively small zip file.

-The base datapack !maps.zip contains bulk map geometry, and is of course much larger.
+The base datapack `!maps.zip` contains bulk map geometry, and is of course much larger.
 You don't need to extract this, but when you do, creature AI gets smarter and your world becomes more robust against cheaters.

 You'll also need a **Content Datapack**.
 These packs contain creature, item and gameobject templates, spawn positions and scripts.